Measures for Improved Availability of medicines and vaccines (MIA)

 Ensuring availability of essential medicines, vaccines and health commodities is one of today’s critical societal challenges

-MIA host workshop on medicine shortages with health care professionals
+Monday, 05 October 2020 - MIA host workshops on medicine shortages with health care professionals

 On a Thursday afternoon 17 September MIA-researchers and more than 20 health care professionals gathered for a digital workshop on measures to improve access to medicines in the wake of Covid-19.